-5.4.1 Dengue
+3.2.2 Dengue

 Larviciding programs inherently pose fewer occupational health and environmental risks due to the pesticide formulations used, their controlled application, and the lower potential for exposure of health care workers involved in program implementation.
-Notwithstanding these factors, extensive safeguards have been developed by the Cambodia National Malaria Center (CNM) and World Health Organization (WHO) to minimize or avoid potential human health and environmental problems.
+Notwithstanding these factors, extensive safeguards have been developed by the CNM and WHO to minimize or avoid potential human health and environmental problems.

 Dengue programs undertaken in Cambodia are scheduled to coincide with the peak transmission period occurring during the rainy season.
-Two applications of Temephos are made each year in targeted provinces; in May-June and repeated in July-August.
-In preparation for field distribution, approximately 160 metric tons of Temperos is procured annually by the MOH for use in dengue programs.
+Two applications of Temephos are made each year in targeted provinces; in May-June and repeated in July-August. preparation for field distribution, approximately 160 metric tons of Temperos is procured annually by the MOH for use in dengue programs.
 Purchased Temperos is securely stored in a government warehouse until immediately prior to program implementation at which time casual workers are employed to pre-package the granular product into 20g satchels.
-Pre-packaging is intended to facilitate field activities (i.e., addition of a 20g satchel of Temperos to a standard 200 liter water jar or two satchels to the alternative 400 liter container size provides the required dosage) and increase the efficacy of the chemical when placed in water containers.
-Although some safety precautions (e.g. children are not allowed to be involved or present) are taken in the packaging of Temperos, it is recommended that these safeguards be strengthened to addressed potential occupational health concerns.
-Specifically, strict precautions will be taken in handling the chemical such as: ensuring adequate building ventilation; wearing protective gloves to avoid dermal contact; wearing protective masks to avoid inhalation of chemical dust; and washing of hands after handling.
-Information on the proper management, storage and usage of pesticides must be given to the health workers involved in the program to ensure that minimum contamination and toxicity of the environment and in the health care facilities.
-An appropriate waste disposal system should also be identified for the waste generated from the pesticide program.
-This waste would largely consist of the pesticide containers and pesticide dispensers.
+Prepackaging is intended to facilitate field activities (i.e., addition of a 20g satchel of Temperos to a standard 200 liter water jar or two satchels to the alternative 400 liter container size provides the required dosage) and increase the efficacy of the chemical when placed in water safety precautions (e.g. children are not allowed to be containers.
+Although some involved or present) are taken in the23packaging of Temperos, it is recommended that these safeguards be strengthened to addressed potential occupational concerns.
+Specifically, strict precautions will be taken in handling the chemical such as:

+ensuring adequate building ventilation; wearing protective gloves to avoid dermal contact; wearing protective masks to avoid inhalation of chemical dust; and washing of hands after handling.